luna/luna-book/README.md

 This book is aimed at people who work with data processing on a daily basis.
 It includes both software developers as well as domain experts, like data scientists, architects or even procedural graphic designers.
 Even if you have a significant programming experience and you are functional programming guru, you should find lot of interesting information here.

 Writing a good manual is hard.
 Anybody who have ever tried it, knows how insanely time consuming and exhaustive is to create clear, usable and concise document.
-If you feel that we can improve it in some way, feel free to contact us.
-If you feel that what we do is important, don't hesitate to [join us and contribute](http://luna-lang.org/contributors)!
+If you feel that it could be improved in some way, don't hesitate to [edit it](http://luna-lang.org/contributors) or [talk with us about your suggestions](http://luna-lang.org/forum).

-## How to contribute

-We love to receive your feedback.
-This will help us refine the language and decide on priorities of its evolution.
-You can use the official [GitHub repository](http://github.com/luna) to report bugs, ideas and new features proposals.

-~~TODO OSS description + call for contribution~~

 ## Additional resources